 >>Save the date for the 2017 Family Retreat

 This was a positive experience for all of us.
-We had a ton of fun together but most importantly each of us was given a voice to express what often goes unsaid.
-Our family did not radically change overnight but little changes are being made.
+We had a ton of fun together, but most importantly each of us was given a voice to express what often goes unsaid.
+Our family did not radically change overnight, but we are making little changer over time.
 The key to this family retreat having a lasting impact on our family is continuing these conversations through the year and follow up.

-I’d love to hear if you do family retreats or if you have discovered another way to guide your family towards its mission and vision.
+I’d love to hear if you have family retreats or if you have discovered another way to guide your family towards its mission and vision.